microsoft/code-with-engineering-playbook/docs/automated-testing/cdc-testing/README.md

 ### Consumer Tests with Provider Mock

-Consumers start by creating integration tests against a provider mock and running them as part of its CI pipeline.
+Consumers start by creating integration tests against a provider mock and running them as part of their CI pipeline.
 Expected responses are defined in the provider mock for requests fired from the tests.
 Through this, the consumer is essentially defining the contract they expect the provider to fulfill.

 ### Contract